simonmetcalfe/dayjob/README.md

 ## Getting started
 ### Icon and notification window
 dayjob creates an icon in the the status / tray area of your computer.
-It will mostly communicate with you through it's notification window.
+It will mostly interact with you through notifications shown here.

 <img src="assets_readme/dayjob_notification_welcome.png" height=200>

 ### Right-click menu
 dayjob will prompt you to set up the Spotify connection on first use, but you use the right-click menu to open the Preferences or to quit at any time.

 <img src="assets_readme/dayjob_rightclick_menu.png" height=120>

 ### Configure Spotify connection